gilmore-lab/sex-differences-project/protocol/test-session-protocol.md

     - Enter gender (enter "f" or "m", no upper case) in the pop window, and press the `Ok` button to enter the data.
 - Speak to the participant

 >“You will see a small patch of black and white stripes which is horizontal or vertical.Be careful.
 You need to detect the direction of the stripes not the moving direction.
-You can press the LEFT or RIGHT buttons if you see the stripes are horizontal, UP or DOWN button if you see the stripes are vertical.
+(Show her the example pictures put in the left side of desk).
+You can press the LEFT key if you see the stripes are horizontal, DOWN key if you see the stripes are vertical.
 But if you aren't sure, just guess. "

->“In this task, you will see a small patch of black and white stripes and need to detect the direction of these strips, rather than their moving direction.
-The luminance of the stripes will get smaller and smaller.
+>“The luminance of the stripes will get smaller and smaller.
 Our goal is to find out the smallest luminance that you need to detect the direction of stripes."

 >"Which hand do you prefer to press the arrow keys?"
->"Put your fingers on the left and down arrow keys.
-You'll press the left arrow if you see see horizontal stripes and the down arrow if you see vertical stripes.
+>"Put your fingers on the left and down keys.
+You'll press the left key if you see see horizontal stripes and the down key if you see vertical stripes.
 If you aren't sure, make your best guess."
 >For the left-handed: "You could press this ENTER key on the right side to preceed instead of space bar."

->"Remember, accuracy is more important that speed.
+>"Remember, accuracy is more important than speed.
 Please take your time."

 >"This task takes about 1 min to complete.
 But to make sure that we get reliable results, there are 4 sections.
 You could take a short break between the sections."

 >"Do you have any questions right now?
 Okay.
 I will leave you in the room.
 Follow the instructions on the screen.
 Call me when you finish this part."

+- close the door for participants

 ### (Optional) stereo acuity and color vision tests